 Until 1975, Grenning's model was based wholly on Apollo spacecraft and Saturn rockets, none of which were reusable.
 Because it used no reusable vehicles and established no permanent bases, it was simple in execution compared with the traffic model that began to take hold in 1975.

 Once again, Grenning's model did not match up with reality.
-In January 1970, Paine had announced that, far from being uprated, Saturn V would cease production.
-He had also cancelled Apollo 20, at the time the last planned moon-landing mission, leaving at most seven landings after Apollo 12.
-The Apollo 13 near-disaster subsequently trimmed the number of piloted lunar landings to six.
+In January 1970, Paine had announced that, far from being uprated, Saturn V production would go on standby.
+He had also cancelled Apollo 20, at the time the last planned Moon-landing mission.

 Saturn IB rockets would launch three CSMs, each bearing a three-man crew, to the first AAP OWS between mid-1972 and early 1973.
 NASA would launch a second AAP OWS at the beginning of 1974.
 A total of nine CSMs would deliver crews to the the second AAP OWS by early 1976.